 When they’re done right, porches can be an extremely elegant addition to your home.
 They’re also very affordable.

 In order to make the most of your porch, it’s important to get the size right.
 When you’re looking into potential dimensions, porches should be a minimum width of 1.2m and up to 3m if you want to add a small table and chair without it looking cluttered.
 The average price for a 3m² porch made of brick, has a concrete floor, partial glazing, tiled roof and a composite door is about £3,500 – around £1,100 to £1,200 per square metre.

-To get quotes from builders near where you live, simply fill in your details below:
+To get quotes from builders near where you live, simply click the button below:

 There are various factors affecting the price, including:

 - Partial or full glazing on all sides.